 – suggest how often to clean the ears,

 – suggest appropriate ear cleaning products for your German Shepherd’s needs (if any are required)

-Here is a general 5 how-to step guide you may take into consideration when performing a basic ear clean yourself, and some things you can look out for and be aware of.
+The following guide is a 5 how-to step guide you may take into consideration when performing a basic ear clean yourself after getting a vet’s approval, and some things you can look out for, and be aware of.